AcademySoftwareFoundation/opencue.io/content/blog/news/CloudPlugin-GSOC'20.md

 about the initial design was then shared with the community for feedback and review which included the specs of the API (which changed over the course of 3 months) and the API matrix which shows what the parallels in each provider are

+## Cloud plugin source code

+The code base for this plugin is currently a [Pull Request](https://github.com/AcademySoftwareFoundation/OpenCue/pull/725) that will be merged into the [cloudplugin](https://github.com/AcademySoftwareFoundation/OpenCue/tree/cloud-plugin) branch of the repo

 ## Cloud Plugin Setup

 #### Google Compute Engine setup